As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Divide batter evenly between the two prepared cake pans.
 Bake cakes for about 26-28 minutes or until a toothpick inserted in the center comes out clean and the tops are lightly browned.
-Remove from oven and allow cakes to cool completely on a wire rack before assembling.
+Remove from oven and allow cakes to cool in the pans completely on a wire rack before removing and assembling.

 - In a large bowl with a handheld mixer, or a stand mixer fitted with the paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.

 - With the mixer on low, add in the powdered sugar, vanilla and almond extracts, and salt.
 Add the cream and continue to mix until everything starts to come together.

 - Increase mixer speed to high and beat for 3-4 minutes until frosting is fluffy, pausing once or twice to scrape down the sides and bottom of the bowl.
 Be careful not to over-beat the frosting, as whipping cream may start to clump.
 Decrease mixer speed to low if you need to add more cream to thin to desired texture.

 - For more buttercream troubleshooting tips, see my book, The Home Baker's Guide to Basic Buttercream.